-- possible methods of construction, maintenance, operation, demolition or dismantling and disposal
+- possible methods of construction, maintenance, operation, demolition or dismantling, and disposal

-- what legislation, codes of practice and standards need to be considered and complied with.
+- what legislation, codes of practice, and standards need to be considered and complied with.

-Designers need to consider how safety can best be achieved in each of the lifecycle phases, for example:
+Consider how safety can best be achieved in each of the lifecycle phases, for example:

-- Designing a machine with protective guarding that will allow it to be operated safely, while also ensuring it can be installed, maintained and disposed of safely.
+- Designing a machine with protective guarding that will allow it to be operated safely, while also ensuring it can be installed, maintained, and disposed of safely.